macagua/example.dockercompose.getstarted/README.rst

 Rebuild image project
 =====================

-For rebuild your Docker image project, executing the follow command:
+You need rebuild your Docker image project when was changed, for that executing the follow command:

 ::